Code-Institute-Submissions/MS2-9/README.md

 ### Code

-- The memory card game template code is from [Tania Rascia](https://www.taniarascia.com/how-to-create-a-memory-game-super-mario-with-plain-javascript/)
+- The memory card game template code is from [Tania Rascia](https://www.taniarascia.com/how-to-create-a-memory-game-super-mario-with-plain-javascript/).

 - [W3 Schools](https://www.w3schools.com/css/css3_3dtransforms.asp) to keep cards visible when matched.

+- [Sandra Israel Ovirih](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) pointed me in the right direction of how to create code for the timer, counter and popup modal features.

 - [Stack Overflow](https://stackoverflow.com/questions/952924/javascript-chop-slice-trim-off-last-character-in-string)
 to use slice method for timer.